 The goal of urodynamic testing is to determine a definitive cause of the person’s urinary discomfort.
 Once a source of the person’s symptoms has been identified, your doctor can continue by offering their individualized recommendations and treatment options.

 If you have been experiencing any symptoms of urinary dysfunction we urge you to make an appointment with your doctor as soon as possible.
-Allowing conditions such as benign prostatic hyperplasia (BPH) or overactive bladder to go undiagnosed and untreated will only result in symptoms that gradually worsen over time.
+Allowing conditions such as overactive bladder to go undiagnosed and untreated will only result in symptoms that gradually worsen over time.
 To schedule a general consultation or specific urodynamic testing at North Georgia Women’s Center, please call (706) 226-3373 today.